Sidduri2025/RehabEdge/README.md

 The AI model uses key points (like shoulders, elbows, knees, etc.) to calculate posture accuracy.

 It detects body or hand posture, joint angles, and whether movements match the correct form.

+## 1. Performance

+o The RehabEdge AI module should analyze posture and give corrective feedback within 1 second of detecting an incorrect movement.